 The populations that were hardest hit by the Covid-19 pandemic were the ones that were already the most vulnerable.
 Nowhere did this observation seem truer than on Indian reservations.
-According to the Centers for Disease Control, the rate of infection for American Indians was 3.5 times higher than it was for whites, and also affected younger American Indians more severely than younger members of other races, likely because of pre-existing health conditions like obesity and smoking.
-In Montana, the Northern Cheyenne tribe has lost about 50 people to Covid so far – which is 1% of the reservation population.
-Nationwide, American Indians were nearly twice as likely to die from COVID-19 compared to non-Hispanic whites.
-One in every 475 Native Americans has died from Covid since the start of the pandemic, compared with one in every 825 white Americans and one in every 645 Black Americans.
-The true death toll for Native Americans is likely much higher due to spotty reporting of reservation Covid data by many states.
+According to the Centers for Disease Control, the rate of infection for American Indians was 3.5 times that among white Americans, and young American Indians were affected more severely than young members of other races, likely because of pre-existing health conditions like obesity and smoking.
+In Montana, the hard-hit Northern Cheyenne tribe lost about 50 people – 1 percent of the reservation’s population – to COVID.
+Nationwide, American Indians were nearly twice as likely to die from COVID-19 compared to non-Hispanic whites; the death rate among Native Americans was one in every 475, compared with one in every 825 among white Americans and one in 645 among Black Americans.
+The true death toll for Native Americans is likely much higher, due to spotty reporting of reservation COVID data by many states.

-In the five years since this book was originally published, things have not improved for folks living on reservations and in many ways they have gotten worse.
+In the five years since this book was originally published, things have not improved for folks living on reservations and, in many ways, have worsened.
 The health outcomes of this population are inextricably tied to the poor performance of the Indian Health Service.
-The $6 billion program serving more than 2.6 million individuals has been the subject of numerous scandals since its inception, but investigations by The Wall Street Journal in recent years have revealed an unimaginably corrupt agency with an arrogant and unaccountable leadership.
+With a $6 billion program serving more than 2.6 million individuals, the IHS has been the subject of numerous scandals since its inception, but investigations by the Wall Street Journal in recent years have revealed an unimaginably corrupt agency with an arrogant and unaccountable leadership.

-A separate joint investigation between Frontline PBS and The Wall Street Journal found that a doctor with the Indian Health Service was able to treat Indian children for 21 years despite “leaving behind a trail of sexual-assault allegations.”
+A separate joint investigation between PBS’s Frontline and the Wall Street Journal found that a doctor with the IHS was able to treat children for 21 years despite “leaving behind a trail of sexual-assault allegations.”
 The report also found that “IHS repeatedly missed or ignored warning signs, tried to silence whistleblowers and allowed [the offending doctor] to continue treating children despite the suspicions of colleagues up and down the chain of command.”
 Moreover, “the agency tolerated a number of problem doctors because … managers there believed they might face retaliation if they followed up on suspicions of abuse.”

-When an independent report was commissioned to see what went wrong, the Indian Health Service refused to release its contents, claiming that doing so would violate medical confidentiality laws.
-When members of the Senate Committee on Indian Affairs demanded its release, the IHS defended its position, saying that revealing the findings “will serve to dampen, not encourage” reports of misconduct in the future.
-The agency said it is “working hard to change” a culture of fear and, astonishingly, that keeping criticisms from the public eye is part of that process.
+When an independent report was commissioned to see what went wrong, the IHS refused to release its contents, claiming that to do so would violate medical confidentiality laws.
+When members of the Senate Committee on Indian Affairs demanded its release, the IHS defended its position, saying that revealing the findings would “serve to dampen, not encourage” reports of misconduct in the future.
+The agency said it is “working hard to change” a culture of fear; astonishingly, keeping criticisms from the public eye seemed to be part of that process.